Jake127-html/servicenow-vm-windows-10/README.md

   Additionally, any time a new "Download" button appeared on screen, or a software was reccomended bundled with potenital PUPs, it was downloaded.

   <details>
-  <summary>Click to see detailed Video Game Software Entries</summary>
+  <summary>Click to see Video Game Software Related Entries</summary>

           Videogame Related Software: